On the invariance of the string topology coproduct: Introduction

+A first ingredient in the construction of $\D_f$ is a transverse version of the {\em fake diagonal}, the space $\De_1^f=\{(m,m')\in M_1\x M_1\ |\ f(m)=f(m')\}$ of points of $M_1\x M_1$ that are ``on the diagonal'' according to $f$.
+As stated in Corollary~\ref{cor:fake}, the difference between the actual diagonal and the fake diagonal $\De_1^f$ is a first obstruction to homotopy invariance of the coproduct.

+Kenigsberg and Porcelli also give a version of Naef's formula in \cite{KenPor}, with an obstruction class built using h-cobordisms.
+This latter obstruction class is known from the work of Geoghegan-Nicas \cite{GeoNic} to agree with $\tau_{THH}(f)$ at least when $\pi_2(M)=0$.
+We expect that the three obstruction classes appearing in the papers \cite{NaeSaf,KenPor} and here all agree, but this does not follow directly from the above statement and its analogue in \cite{NaeSaf,KenPor}.
+A comparison of the three obstruction classes would yield new descriptions of the trace of Whitehead torsion, which would be of independent interest.
+See Remark~\ref{rem:KP} for first steps towards a comparison between our obstruction and that of \cite{KenPor}.

-We use in this paper the Cohen-Jones approach to string topology \cite{CohJon}: The products and coproducts described above are all lifts to the loop space $\La M$ of the intersection product on $H_*(M)$.
-While the intersection product is easiest defined as the Poincar\'e dual of the cup product on $H^*(M)$, the definition of the coproduct $\vee$ used here is, as in \cite{CohJon} for the product $\wedge$, a lift to the loop space of the alternative definition of the intersection product in terms of a Thom-Pontryagin construction.
+We use in the present paper the Cohen-Jones approach to string topology \cite{CohJon}, with the products and coproducts described above defined as lifts to the loop space $\La M$ of the intersection product on $H_*(M)$, using a Thom-Pontryagin construction for the intersection product.
+In the spirit of e.g.; \cite{GruSal} and \cite{NRW}, we will consider more general {\em intersection products}: to maps $\R\to \E\to M\x M$, as in \cite{NRW}, we associate a map

-Our proof of Theorem~\ref{thm:invariance} is heavily inspired by the proof of homotopy invariance of the Chas-Sullivan product given by Gruher-Salvatore in \cite{GruSal}.
-For the coproduct, extra care is needed because of the boundary terms described above.
-The proof can also be seen as a lift to the loop space of a proof of homotopy invariance of the intersection product using its Thom-Pontryagin definition.
-As the case of the intersection product is much simpler than that of the coproduct $\vee$, but yet already contains many of the crucial ingredients, we give it here in the first section of the paper.